 Does your pressure tank need service or replacement?

-At Independent Water Service, we offer guidance in pressure tank sales as well as service of your system.
+At Independent Water Service in Yakima, WA, we offer guidance in pressure tank sales as well as service of your system.
 Our skilled technicians also specialize in water softening, purification, filtration and drinking water.
 We proudly service all of Yakima and Kittitas counties.

 Give us a call or visit our website and speak to one of our technicians and get a free pressure tank consultation.